 |Celebration of the 15th Anniversary of the Signing of the Lutheran-Roman Catholic Joint Declaration on the Doctrine of Justification

 Edited by Janine Marie Idziak and Winston D. Persaud

-Available to download free of charge as a PDF here
+Available to download PDF free of charge.

 The Joint Declaration on the Doctrine of Justification (JDDJ) healed the main point of doctrinal division between Lutherans and Roman Catholics at the time of the Reformation.
 This volume makes available the theological reflection on the JDDJ and the ecumenical movement, and the shared prayer of Lutherans and Roman Catholics, at a symposium held in Dubuque, Iowa in February 2015.
 It provides a model for others to use in pursuing Lutheran-Roman Catholic dialogue in local church settings.

 |Developing Responsible Contributors: Human Dignity Issues in the Sport Business Industry

 Softcover – $12, or download PDF free of charge.

 Drawing on his own experiences in the world of sports—as a participant, parent, coach, official, and professor of sports studies—Garrett combines memoir, research, and critical investigation to explore a host of issues tied to the Catholic value of human dignity in the sport business industry.
 These include hazing, the objectification of women, the exploitation of athletes, the culture of on-line sports commentary, sports violence, the behavior of parents and spectators, and more.